hello-robot/stretch_ai/README.md

 ## Advanced Installation

-If you want to install AI code using pytorch, run the following:
+If you want to install AI code using pytorch, run the following on your GPU-enabled workstation:
 ```
 ./install.sh
 ```

+Caution, it may take a while!
+Several libraries are built from source to avoid potential compatibility issues.

 You may need to configure some options for the right pytorch/cuda version.
 Make sure you have CUDA installed on your computer, preferrably 11.8.